2023 Most Popular Communication Sciences Master's Degree Schools in the Great Lakes Region

 Read full report on Communication Sciences at University of Wisconsin - Eau Claire

-Grand Valley State University did quite well in this year’s ranking of the most popular places for communication sciences students to get a master’s degree.
-It came in at #7 on the list.
-Located in the suburb of Allendale, GVSU is a public school with a very large student population.
+Grand Valley State University ranked #7 on this year’s Most Popular Communication Sciences Master’s Degree Schools in the Great Lakes Region list.
+Located in the suburb of Allendale, GVSU is a public college with a fairly large student population.

 Of the 41 students majoring in communication sciences at GVSU, 2% are male and 98% are female.

-Full Communication Sciences at Illinois State University Report
+Read full report on Communication Sciences at Grand Valley State University

-Saint Xavier University landed the #8 spot in the 2023 rankings for the most popular master’s degree communication sciences programs.
-Located in the large city of Chicago, SXU is a private not-for-profit college with a small student population.
+Saint Xavier University ranked #8 on this year’s Most Popular Communication Sciences Master’s Degree Schools in the Great Lakes Region list.
+Located in the city of Chicago, SXU is a private not-for-profit college with a small student population.

 About 98% of the students majoring in communication sciences at the school are women while 3% are male.

-Central Michigan University did quite well in this year’s ranking of the most popular places for communication sciences students to get a master’s degree.
-It came in at #10 on the list.
-Central Michigan is a fairly large public school located in the distant town of Mount Pleasant.
+With a ranking of #10, Central Michigan University did quite well on this year’s most popular schools for communication sciences students working on their master’s degree.
+Central Michigan is a large public school located in the town of Mount Pleasant.

 Women make up 95% of the communication sciences majors at the school.